-AU is gearing up for their 2019 Three Minute Thesis (3MT ®) competition which will take place virtually on March 22, 2019.
-We invite our thesis-based graduate students to participate in this exciting event.
+The deadline is quickly approaching for AU graduate students to enter the 2020 Three Minute Thesis (3MT ®) competition, which will take place virtually on June 2, 2020.
+We invite our graduate students to register by May 28 to participate in this exciting event!

 - 1st place award: $1000 (plus up to $800 travel expenses)